audioxide/data/data/posts/20170922-reviews-the-verve-urban-hymns.md

   - liam gallagher
   - rock
 featuredimage: album-artwork/urban-hymns-the-verve.jpg
 artworkCredit: was shot by British graphic designer Brian Cannon at Richmond Park in London.
-Band frontman Richard Ashcroft told Cannon to keep it simple because he wanted fans to “just listen to the fucking record.”
+Band frontman Richard Ashcroft told Cannon to keep it simple because he wanted fans to ‘just listen to the fucking record.’
 artworkCreditSource:
 artist: The Verve
 album: Urban Hymns